-The Brafferton Legacy Group (BLG) was formed to advise the College of William & Mary and the Colonial Williamsburg Foundation on Native issues associated with the renovations.
+The Brafferton Legacy Group (BLG) was formed to advise William & Mary and the Colonial Williamsburg Foundation on Native issues associated with the renovations.
 The BLG also assists with outreach to the Brafferton-affiliated community.

 Three criteria were devised for the selection of BLG members.
-The College sought individuals who were:
+The university sought individuals who were:

 - Native American